c-bata/goptuna/dashboard/README.md

 ## Running dashboard

-Pre-built JavaScript files are embedded using:
+Pre-built JavaScript files are embedded using `go:embed`.

-* `go:embed` for Go1.16 or later.
-* [rakyll/statik](https://github.com/rakyll/statik) for Go1.15 or older.

 So it's ok you just run `goptuna dashboard` command like this:

 ```